praveenk2k7/Stock_prediction/README.md

 # Feature Engineering

 It is important to clean the data before using them in the model.
-In our dataset, we
+In our dataset, we predict the adjusted close value using the features.

+    Drop missing value
+    Separating the label here, we want to predict the AdjClose Scale the X so that everyone can have the same distribution for linear regression Finally We want to find Data Series of late X and early X (train) for model generation and evaluation Separate label and identify it as y
+    Separation of training and testing of model by cross validation train test split

 # Regression models to predict the price